Alberta Williams King: Early life, education and family

+Career

 King founded the Ebenezer choir and served as church organist from 1932 to 1972.
 Her work as organist and as director at Ebenezer is considered to have contributed deeply to the respect her son had for music.
 She served as choir director for nearly 25 years, leaving for only a brief period in the early 1960s to accompany her son and assist him with his work.
 She returned to the position in 1963 and continued in the role until "retiring" in 1972.

 In addition to the choir, Alberta would also serve as the organizer and president of the Ebenezer Women's Committee from 1950 to 1962.
 By the end of this period, Martin Luther King Sr. and Jr. were joint pastors of the church.

 Outside of her work at Ebenezer, King was the organist for the Women's Auxiliary of the National Baptist Convention from 1950 to 1962.
 She was also active in the YWCA, the National Association for the Advancement of Colored People (NAACP), and the Women's International League for Peace and Freedom.